 Plantains make delicious savory recipes, used in place of potatoes in grills, mashed, bake, or fries.

 In South-Indian Kerala state, plantain chips (vaazhakka upperi) seasoned with salt and pepper, is a popular snack.
-Tostones (plátano, fried twice), prepared in a similar way are again a popular snacks in the Caribbean and Latin Americas.
+Tostones (twice-fried plátano), prepared in a similar way, are again enjoyed as snacks in the Caribbean and Latin Americas.

-Mashed plantain served with fried onions is a national breakfast dish of Dominican Republic.
-Mashed platanos are served with rice, eggs, beans, poultry, fish, etc., in these regions.
+Mashed plantain served with fried onions is a national breakfast dish of the Dominican Republic.
+Mashed plátanos are served with rice, eggs, beans, poultry, fish, etc., in these regions.

 Another kind of allergic reaction may be related to plant latex.
 (Medical disclaimer).